 Family mediation can help resolve difficult disputes.
-To find out more about this process, speak with a mediation expert at Michael Lynch Family Lawyers.
+To find out more about this process, speak with a family law solicitor specialising in mediation at Michael Lynch Family Lawyers in Brisbane.

 Resolving a family dispute isn’t always easy.
 Relationship breakdowns are filled with conflict, and you may find yourself deadlocked in disagreement.
 If you and your partner have recently separated, we can help speed up the settlement process through family mediation.

 Family mediation involves you and your former partner sitting down with an independent third person (a mediator) for the purpose of discussing the legal issues of your settlement.
 It is important to understand that mediation is not counselling.
 The mediation process gives you both the opportunity to set out your proposals, consider options and attempt to reach a mutual agreement.

 Mediation can deal with all sorts of conflicts.
 These are some of the most common disputes dealt with in family law mediation:

 - Parenting plans

 - Intergenerational conflict

 Family mediation does not always result in a settlement of all issues.
 However, it can be useful in helping you understand where the other person is coming from.
 If you’re unsure whether the conflict you’re dealing with is suitable for family mediation, contact us.
 Our family law solicitors can provide you with specialist advice and help you decide the most appropriate method of negotiation.

 Choosing to undertake mediation is relatively simple.
 The process involves the following steps:

 - Speak to your solicitor and decide if you would like them to be in the mediation with you.